-Seeing Sound is an immersive exhibition that explores the recent trajectory of sound as a dynamic branch of contemporary art practice, curated by one of the most influential curators of new media art, the founder of the Video-media Exhibition & Collection Programs at The Museum of Modern Art (MoMA), New York.
+Seeing Sound is an expansive exhibition that explores the recent trajectory of sound as a dynamic branch of contemporary art practice, curated by one of the most influential curators of new media art, the founder of the Video-media Exhibition & Collection Programs at The Museum of Modern Art (MoMA), New York.

-Developed with Nokia Bell Labs Experiments in Art and Technology (E.A.T.), which pioneered some of the technologies used in the exhibition, Seeing Sound features interactive installations by eight artists based in New York, London, Bogotá, Tokyo, Singapore, and Hong Kong.
+Developed with Nokia Bell Labs Experiments in Art and Technology (E.A.T.), which pioneered some of the technologies used in the exhibition, Seeing Sound features sonic installations by eight artists based in New York, London, Bogotá, Tokyo, Singapore, and Hong Kong.

-The artists in the exhibition create immersive experiences, using sound as a sensorial and pliant material that enchants as an intangible, but integral component of art and daily life.
+The artists in the exhibition create environmental experiences, using sound as a sensorial and pliant material that enchants as an intangible, but integral component of art and daily life.
 They incorporate this fluid medium into their distinctive practices, and work across disciplines to move between music and composition, video and performance, sculpture and installation.
 Through their integration and interrogation of sound, they challenge ideas about what art in a perpetual state of flux may be.

 Iain Forsyth and Jane Pollard’s installation Requiem for 114 Radios, and Samson Young’s video Muted Lion Dance are revelatory interpretations of sound.
 Both of the works reimagine musical productions, breaking apart the sonic experience of performances and then rebuilding the score to better demonstrate the effort and individuality within musical compositions.
 Bani Haykal and Aura Satz seek to present multiple interpretations of language through their interactive artworks made of everyday technologies (e.g. the telephone and computer).

 Through familiar interfaces, the artists imaginatively translate and redefine words, sounds, and music.